akshat-gautam/auth/README.md

-# auth
+# Autherisation and Authentication Service
-Python Auth System
+Small pyramid app to provide auth services with in the cluster.